Mad River Glen Cooperative

 · The moderator will solicit questions in advance, at least one month prior to the forum, from the shareholder population using the list serve or any other means deemed appropriate.

 · The forum moderator will keep all questions completely confidential.
 They are not shared with the election committee or the board or the candidates.
 They are not published.
+The moderator will take suggested questions and modify them to be appropriate for the public forum and worded in a positive fashion.

 · All questions must be typed and numbered in preparation for the forum